NO CONTACT RULE: Moving on from the ex after a breakup

 • Remind yourself that the desperate craving and yearning for contact is created by the fantasy.
 Very few people change who they are- I know this may be difficult to accept—but it is true (especially narcissists).

-• Do deep breathing exercises; meditate; and/or acupuncture for relaxation or stress- these exercises are excellent for stress, and anxiety, and are often used in recovery treatment centers.
+• Do deep breathing exercises; meditate; and/or acupuncture for relaxation or stress- these exercises are excellent for stress, anxiety, and are often used in recovery treatment centers.

 • Journal about your feelings.

-• When obsessive thinking feels like its getting out of hand go to this page to make use of tips here to overcome love-obsessed thoughts
+• When obsessive thinking feels like its getting out of hand go to this page to make use of tips here overcome love-obsessed thoughts

 Remember everything you do to take care of your well-being is the act of SELF-LOVE, SELF-RESPECT, and the No Contact Rule is part of the act of self-care.
 If you need further support and advice- consider working with me, learn about my Relationship/Love Addiction Coaching Services